-Included in the power industry is any power project producing electric power as its main product.
+Included in this category is any power project producing electric power as its main product from a fuel.
 Possible fuel sources include natural gas, fuel oil and coal on conventional power and uranium on a nuclear power plant.
-Power plants based on renewable energy such as wind, solar, tidal, geothermal and hydroelectricity have no fuel.
 Such projects:

 How Promoter handles Power Projects